mvolkmann/blog/src/nushell.md

 # Output the temperature of the CPUs, GPU, and battery (tested on macOS).
 sys | get temp

+# Output the parts of the current date and time in a table.
+date now | date to-table
 ```

 To define a function, enter `def {name} [params] { commands }`.